Lab930boss/Pill/README.md

     - If darknet doesn't work, use darknet_train instead
     - The darknet19_448.conv.23 is the pretrained network

-    Note: When u edit cfg file please be careful about the folliwing rule set classes=1, the number of categories we want to detect set filters=(classes + 5)*5 in our case filters=30
+    Note: When you edit cfg file please be careful about the folliwing rule set classes=1, the number of categories we want to detect set filters=(classes + 5)*5 in our case filters=30